anycable/docs.anycable.io/docs/guides/client-side.md

 AnyCable speaks the Action Cable protocol, so existing clients (such as `@rails/actioncable`) work as-is.
-The AnyCable JS SDK is the recommended client, because it unlocks the parts of AnyCable that generic clients cannot
+The AnyCable JS SDK is the recommended client, because it supports AnyCable features that generic clients do not:
-see:

 - [Reliable streams](../js/reliability.md): session recovery and missed-message catch-up via the extended protocol.